-I realized that there was much to learn about IPv6 after looking into it a bit more.
+Recently I realized that there was much to learn about IPv6 after looking into it a bit more.
 Essentially it does the same compared to IPv4, but it is implemented very different.
-After learning that my ISP supports tunneled IPv6 connectivity it was time to start learning.
+After learning that my ISP supports tunneled IPv6 connectivity (more to that in part 2) it was time to start learning.

 In this IPv6 series I’d like to tell you about my “journey” to implement the protocol.
 I already had some knowledge of it, but not extensively.
 As a first step I implemented it at my home.
 The plan is to work my way back to my lab in the data-center.

 My implementation steps will be split into several parts of which this one is the first.
 The other parts will soon follow.